-In the state of Texas, if you are in a wreck and the accident was not your fault you are entitled to file a claim for Diminished Value.
-The statue of limitations on filing a Diminished Value claim in Texas is two years from the date of loss.
-In order to recover the losses you must have a diminished value appraisal completed by a professional automobile appraisal company, such as Autoloss.com.
-Also, if the other party does not have insurance and you carry uninsured/ underinsured motorist coverage you may be able to claim diminished value under your policy. . .
+In the state of Texas, if you are in a auto wreck and the accident was not your fault you are entitled to file a insurance claim for Diminished Value.
+The statute of limitations on filing a Diminished Value claim in Texas with your insurance is two years from the date of loss.
+In order to recover the losses you must have a diminished value appraisal completed by a professional automobile appraisal company, such as Autoloss.
+Also, if the other party in Texas does not have auto insurance and you carry uninsured/ underinsured motorist coverage you may be able to claim diminished value under your policy. . .
 You can also file a claim in small claims court in Texas for as much as $10,000.
-Autoloss.com can help the Texas consumer in many ways.
-We also have local Texas appraisers standing by to complete an inspection on your vehicle as well.
-Call 877-655-1661 so Autoloss.com can help you recover your losses today.
+Autoloss can help the Texas consumer in many ways with their diminished value claim.
+We also have local Texas auto appraisers standing by to complete a diminished value inspection on your vehicle as well.
+Call 877-655-1661 so Autoloss can help you recover your losses today.

-The other driver's insurance company may ask you to sign a release to settle your claim and forgo future claims related to the accident.
-Don't sign a release until you are satisfied with the total settlement.
+In Texas, the other driver's insurance company may ask you to sign a release to settle your insurance claim and forgo future claims related to the accident.
+Don't sign a liability release until you are satisfied with the total settlement, including diminished value.
 Get a letter from your doctor estimating the cost and length of your future medical treatment.
 You might want to consult an attorney before accepting a settlement.
 Under Texas law, you have two years after an accident to either settle your claim or file a lawsuit.

 Texas law prohibits insurance companies from delaying payment of a claim in order to pressure you to sign a release.
 If you believe an insurance company is delaying payment to pressure you, file a complaint with TDI.